How Automation is Changing Cyber Crime: Exploits as a Service

 It’s so easy you probably had no idea it could be so important.
 Here’s the number one advice:

 If everyone installed all the updates, we’d all enjoy a much safer web.
 Updates don’t only bring in new features, but they also include much-needed security patches which makes your PC safer against cyber attacks.
 And that includes operating system updates, of course.

-And if you truly hate update prompts (and, honestly, who doesn’t?), then just install Heimdal FREE to handle your updates for you.
+And if you truly hate update prompts (and, honestly, who doesn’t?), then just install Thor FREE to handle your updates for you.
 Automatically, silently, without ever having to worry about another update again.